usamec/GAML/README.md

 enough.
 - output_prefix=filename Optional.
 Prefix for the output files.
 Defaults to "output".
 - starting_assembly=filename Optional.
 Fasta file with starting assembly.
+- max_iterations=number Optional.
+Maximum number of iterations for simulated annealing.
+Defaults to 50000.